NoMore201/tricore-tools/README.md

 - **tricore-gdb** contains the PKGBUILD and the patches used to build tricore-gdb uwing MSYS2 framework
 - **qemu** contains scripts and documentation to build and setup QEMU with tricore support

+## License

+- For GDB and QEMU license, refer to the upstream project
+- For MSYS2 pkgbuild and patches, refer to the upstream project
+- Special note about tricore GDB patch: code is licensed under the GPLv3